Countries

 Serbian vs Dogri Difficulty

 The Serbian vs Dogri difficulty level basically depends on the number of Serbian Alphabets and Dogri Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Serbian and Dogri are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Serbian and Dogri, which language is harder to learn?
-Time required to learn Serbian is 44 weeks while to learn Dogri time required is Not Available.
+Time required to learn Serbian is 44 weeks while to learn Dogri time required is 42 weeks.